Furniture and other bulky items

 - mixed waste: including sofas, armchairs and other upholstered furniture, bed bases, spring mattresses, rugs with rubber lining, mirrors, clay and ceramic pots, garden hoses, skateboards, snowboards, fibreglass skis, carbon fibre ski poles, glass shelves, table tops and doors

 - pieces of paper that contain sensitive personal information

 Waste reception stations do not accept fireworks, bullet cartridges or explosives.
-If you want to dispose of any of these items, contact the police.
+If you want to dispose of any of these items, contact the police (bullets and explosives) or the supplier (fireworks).
 Cylinders of liquefied petroleum gas can be returned to most retail points that sell them.
 Other gas bottles are accepted by gas suppliers.